 Five Myths About Caffeine

-Myth #4.
-Caffeine Increases Your Risk of Developing Osteoporosis, Heart Disease, and Cancer.
-For most adults, three cups of coffee a day won’t cause health problems.
-But some people are more sensitive, including seniors and people with high blood pressure.
-There’s some research that suggests caffeine slightly increases your risk of osteoporosis, but only in really high amounts like eight cups of coffee a day.
-And even that much might be fine.
+This is sort of true, but not really.
+For most adults, drinking three cups of coffee won’t be terrible, but some people, including seniors and those with high blood pressure, may experience some problems.
+There’s a tiny bit of research that hints that caffeine may slightly increases your risk of osteoporosis, but only if you drink a huge amount of coffee- like eight cups a day.
+But then again, that amount might be fine for people in good health.
 Caffeine also doesn’t increase your risk of heart disease, raise your cholesterol, or cause irregular heartbeats.
 And it doesn’t cause cancer either.
-According to an international review of 66 different studies, coffee has little or no effect on your risk of developing pancreatic cancer or kidney cancer.
-And a study of 59,000 women in Sweden found no connection between caffeine consumption and breast cancer.
-Sweden drinks more coffee per capita than any other country.
+According to 66 different studies, coffee has virtually no effect on your risk of developing pancreatic cancer or kidney cancer.

 Coffee is actually really good for you.
 It has antioxidants that can help prevent cancer, and while there’s no solid evidence that caffeine reduces your chance of getting Parkinson’s disease, liver disease, or type 2 diabetes, many who’ve studied such things believe that it does.

 A lot of people think if you’re drunk that you can quickly sober up by tossing back a couple cups of strong coffee.
 Nope.
 According to Discovery Health, you might be a little more alert, but a study found that college kids who drank alcohol and then caffeine were actually more likely to cause a car accident.